University of Southern California

 Dr. Agari received her undergraduate degree in Biological Sciences at the University of the Pacific.
 She then completed her dental training at the University of California, San Francisco, where the oral surgery community helped foster her love of the field and helped her understand the true value of mentorship and supportive relationships.

-Dr. Agari is currently a second year resident at the University of Southern California and will earn her medical degree in May 2019.
+Dr. Agari is currently a fourth year resident at the University of Southern California and will complete her general surgery internship in June of 2020.
 Her active research projects involve assessing survival rates of dental implants placed in sites of previous failure and investigating possible factors that may affect re-implantation outcomes.

 Nicholas looks forward to expanding the Passing the Scalpel program to the University

 of Southern California.
 By expanding the Passing the Scalpel program he hopes to spread